gibbok/notes-graphql/README.md

 You can also easily pass complex objects.
 This is particularly valuable in the case of mutations where you might want to pass in a whole object to be created.

+## Validation

+Type system, it can be predetermined whether a GraphQL query is valid or not.
+This allows servers and clients to effectively inform developers when an invalid query has been created, without having to rely on runtime checks.

+Validation rules in place to ensure that a GraphQL query is semantically meaningful